 NIST AI RMF MAP-2.3.
 ISO/IEC 42001:2023 Annex A.7.3.
 GDPR Article 5(1)(e).
 EU AI Act Article 10(2)(f).
 Colorado SB 26-189 §6-1-1702(4), §6-1-1703.

-General retention periods are disclosed but no distinction is made for data processed by AI systems.
-Or AI retention is mentioned without specific time periods or deletion procedures.
+General retention periods disclosed but no distinction for AI-processed data, or AI retention mentioned without specific periods.

-AI-specific retention periods are disclosed for input data, inference outputs, logs, and (where applicable) training data.
-Deletion procedures and deletion-on-request timelines are documented.
-Disclosure separates retention by data category and processing purpose.
+AI-specific retention for inputs, inference outputs, logs, and (where applicable) training data, with documented deletion procedures and deletion-on-request timelines, separated by category and purpos

 P2-05Training Data Opt-Out10 pts